Sidre User Guide¶

-The design of Sidre is based on substantial experience with current LLNL applications and requirements identified for new codes to run on future architectures.
-All of these codes must carefully manage data allocation and placement to run efficiently.
-Related capabilities in existing codes were typically developed independently for each code with little regard to sharing.
-In contrast, Sidre is designed from inception to be shared by different applications.
+The design of Sidre is based on substantial production application experience and requirements for codes to run on advanced architectures.
+Such codes must carefully manage data allocation and placement to run efficiently.
+Sidre is intended to be used in a variety of diverse applications.

-- Attributes, or metadata associated with a Sidre view.
-This metadata is available to user code to facilitate program logic and is also used in Axom to enable selective writing data sets to files.
+Attributes or metadata associated with a Sidre view.
+This metadata is available to user code to facilitate program logic and is also used in Axom to enable selective writing of data subsets to files.

 So far, Sidre development has focused on designing and building flexible and powerful concepts to build on.
 The Sidre API includes five main concepts:

-- Attribute.
-Provides an item of metadata describing a View.
+Attribute.
+Provides a metadata descriptor of a View.

 These concepts will be described in more detail in later sections.